TertiusRoach/portfolio-projects/README.md

 # Portfolio Projects
-## This is the result of Udemy courses over a year: HTML, CSS &amp; JavaScript projects where code is copied before grasping it.
+## This is the result of Udemy courses over a year: HTML, CSS & JavaScript projects where code is copied before grasping it.
+We all have to start somewhere and what better place to start than with the one no browser can live without.
 ---
-  # We all have to start somewhere and what better place to start than with the one no browser can live without: HTML & CSS.
+  # HTML & CSS
   ## Links to Static Projects
   https://arthomes.co.za/